schlick7/LuteForMobile/docs/stuff.md

   - python3 -m lute.main

 App is not properly intializing something with TTS and AI settings.
-They are working correctly until i go to the settings page and reselect the current options in their selectors.
+They aren't working correctly until i go to the settings page and reselect the current selection in their selectors.
 Then they work fine, even though nothing has changed

 Update all of app to use the language flags like the ReaderStats.
 Many places use a global or translate icon that should use the languages flag emoji instead

 # Statistics Screen
--
+- remove the curved setting from the statsscreen line graph

 # Terms Screen
 -